to the online home of the Cape Cod Senior Softball League

 Mercy Rules

 There is a 5 run per inning scoring limit except for the seventh or later innings.
-A game mercy rule applies if a team is ahead by 12 runs after 5 (4 ½) innings except in the final Championship games.
+A game mercy rule applies if a team is ahead by 12 runs after 5 (4 ½) innings or any subsequent full inning.
+There is no mercy rule in Championship games.

 Time Limitations

-After 60 minutes have expired in a game, the current inning will be completed and one additional inning will be played.
+A clock will be used to keep the games on schedule.
+If the length of your game will delay later games, after 65 minutes of play for seeding games and 70 minutes for bracket games, the current inning will be completed and one additional inning will be played.
 There is no run limit in the additional inning.
 If the score is tied at the end of the additional inning, the Tie-Breaker rule is in effect.
-There is no time limit in the final Championship games.

 Home Runs Limit

-A limit of 3 home runs (over a fence) per team per game is in effect at Sandy Pond, Ezra Baker, Memorial, Potter and Johnny Kelley fields.
-Any home runs exceeding 3 per team per game will be outs.
+A limit of 5 home runs (over a fence) per team per game is in effect at all fields.
+Any home runs exceeding 5 per team per game will be outs.
 There is no limit for inside-the-park home runs.

 Bats

-Umpires will check all bats to be used by each team before each game.
-Additional checks may be made during the game upon appeal by an opposing team or at the umpire’s discretion.
-If a non-approved bat is used, the 1st offense is an out and the batter is removed from the game and tournament; a 2nd offense by the same team will result in a team disqualification from the tournament.
+Umpires may check bats for compliance with these rules before or during the game upon appeal by the opposing team or at the umpire’s discretion.
+If a non-approved or altered bat is discovered during the game, the first offense is an out and the batter is removed from the game and tournament.
+A second offense by the same team will result in the player and manager being ejected from the tournament. .

 Players